 Filing fees can quickly add up throughout the immigration process and for those facing financial hardships it can often be an impediment to coming to the United States altogether.
 Fortunately, there is a way to circumvent some of the service fees if you qualify based on USCIS’ requirements.
 On this page, you will learn about Form I-9129 Fee Waiver, which will cancel your immigration form application fees if it is accepted by the USCIS.
+Marriage-based immigration can be complex and tedious, depending on your background and situation.
+VisaNation makes the entire process easy and simple.
+Get started today!

 What is Form I-912 Fee Waiver?